Upper/Lower Split

 Training on Consecutive Days

 Upper/Lower works best with rest between sessions (Mon/Tue then Thu/Fri, or Mon/Wed/Fri/Sat).
-Training 4 consecutive days without rest significantly impairs recovery and performance.
+Training 4 consecutive days without rest can reduce recovery quality and training performance for many lifters.

 Frequently Asked Questions